 About the Packard Motor Car Building in Center City

-The Packard Motor Car Building offers Center City apartments for rent near Hahnemann Hospital, in a historic limestone and terracotta-trimmed building featuring hand-carved cornices and oversized windows.
+The Packard Motor Car Building offers Center City apartments for rent in a historic limestone and terracotta-trimmed building, featuring hand-carved cornices and oversized windows.
 Standing as an iconic landmark of Philadelphia’s historic automobile industry, these apartments, designed by Detroit architect Alfred Kahn in 1910, originally served as a showroom and assembly plant for Packard Motors and the newspaper office for the Philadelphia Record.
-The Packard Motor Car Building was then repurposed into the sleek Center City apartments for rent they are today.
+The Packard Motor Car Building was then repurposed into the sleek Center City apartments they are today.

 Exquisite chandeliers and rich mahogany woodwork dress the grand two-story lobby of our Center City apartments, which has been recently restored to preserve its original architectural integrity.
-These apartment homes offer modern kitchens, a brand new social center, on-site parking, and fitness center, and sweeping views of Center City in a prime location for work, transportation, and relaxation.
+These oversized apartment homes offer modern kitchens, 13-foot ceilings, a brand new social center, on-site parking and fitness center, and sweeping views of Center City.
+The Packard Motor Car Building is in a prime location close to public transportation and the Philadelphia International Airport, so getting to work or a weekend away is simple.
+Learn more about what you’ll gain when you live in Center City, Philadelphia!